aminnj/niceplots/README.md

 ```

 If you need extra features like `.txt`, `.json` below, you can use python's `SimpleHTTPServer`
-to serve up the page and bypass CORS policy:
+to serve up the page and bypass the CORS policy:
 ```bash
 cd testplots
 php ../index.php > index.html